NeoGeographyToolkit/StereoPipeline/docs/outputfiles.rst

     relatively small, and we save them in single precision (32 bits).
     This origin is saved in the point cloud as well using the tag ``POINT_OFFSET`` in the GeoTiff header.
-To output point clouds using double precision with the origin at the planet center, call ``stereo_tri`` with the option
+To output point clouds using double precision with the origin at the planet center (ECEF), call ``stereo_tri`` with the option
     ``--save-double-precision-point-cloud``.
 This can effectively
     double the size of the point cloud.